New multiprobe analysis of modified gravity and evolving dark energy: Analysis setup

 where $T_{\rm CMB}$ is the current CMB temperature, and $\tilde f_+=d\ln (D_+\Sigma)/d\ln a$ corresponds to the modified growth rate {(see Ref.~\cite{Seraille:2024beb})}.
 The $\Sigma$ factor, defined in Eq.~\ref{eq:sigma}, arises from the Weyl potential $\Phi+\Psi$, which governs the photon geodesics.
 Note that the growth factor $D_+$ here inherently includes modifications to gravity through the $\mu$ parameter.\\

-In this work, we adopt the following settings for the DESIcross likelihood: \begin{itemize} \item \textbf{Cutoff scales:} We consider the following scale cuts for the angular power spectra across the four redshift bins:
+In this work, we adopt the following settings for the DESI$C_\ell$ likelihood: \begin{itemize} \item \textbf{Cutoff scales:} We consider the following scale cuts for the angular power spectra across the four redshift bins:

-We discuss in App.~\ref{appendix:mapar} how we determine these scale cut. \item \textbf{Priors:} We impose, for each redshift bin, an uniform prior on $b_1$ and Gaussian priors on $s_\mu$ and ${\rm SN}_i$ (see Refs.~\cite{Sailer:2024jrx,Zhou:2023gji}):
+We discuss in App.~\ref{appendix:mapar} how we determine these scale cuts. \item \textbf{Priors:} We impose, for each redshift bin, an uniform prior on $b_1$ and Gaussian priors on $s_\mu$ and ${\rm SN}_i$ (see Refs.~\cite{Sailer:2024jrx,Zhou:2023gji}):